Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Module documentation: There is a package page which can show the documentation as written by uploader.
 If this is not enough, then a link to external website can also be added.

-Command line documentation issues: a small script which queries the site by using the XML-RPC API can be written.
-If djangopypi2 currently doesn't support it, I don't think it will take long to implement it.
+Command line documentation issues: Currently we can't see documentation if using command line, however, a small script which queries the site by using the XML-RPC API can be written.
+If djangopypi2 currently doesn't support the necessary XML-RPC API yet, I don't think it will take long to implement it.
 **Heryandi End**

 3. Scripts